AUMSA/2020-MSA-content/README.md

 There would be one project for each topic.
 The detail of each project would be announced shortly in the respective GitHub Documentation.

 ## Microsoft Azure for Students
-A Azure account is required to start the program.
+An Azure account is required to start the program.
 If you do not have one, please [sign up](https://github.com/AUMSA/2020-Phase-1/tree/master/Azure%20For%20Students) for a free account (no credit card needed), and you will et $100 credit as well as 12 months of free Azure services.
 Find out more information [here](https://azure.microsoft.com/en-us/free/students/).

 ## Bootcamps & Supporting Workshops
 ### Bootcamps